galdor/erl-pgc/doc/handbook.md

-% erl-pg
+% erl-pgc

 # Introduction
-The erl-pg project is an Erlang client for the [PostgreSQL](https://www.postgresql.org) database.
+The erl-pgc project is an Erlang client for the [PostgreSQL](https://www.postgresql.org) database.

 # Client